 Can a faulty telephone line affect my broadband?

 Yes it can.
-BT broadband enters your home via your telephone line, so a fault on the line can also affect broadband.
+If you have standard or superfast broadband, the service uses your landline to enter your home, so a fault on the line can also affect broadband.

 How do I find out if there is a fault in my area